 Retries and delivery

-Webhook delivery is at-least-once with exponential backoff retries on failure.
-A successful delivery is any 2xx response within 15 seconds.
+Webhook delivery is at-least-once with fixed-schedule retries on failure.
+A successful delivery is any 2xx response within 10 seconds.

 Retry timeline at a glance

-If your endpoint isn’t reachable, we retry on a backoff that totals roughly seven days before giving up.
-Visually:
+If your endpoint isn’t reachable, we retry up to 4 more times on a fixed schedule that totals roughly 5 hours:

 flowchart LR